MHRC-Atlas Research Award 2025

 • The Principal Applicant must have completed a Sex-and Gender-Based Analysis Plus (SGBA+) course with proof of certification from a Canadian institution.

-We have also included a Budget template in Word to assist you in your application.
+• We are including a budget template in Word to assist you in your application

 Barani Ganapathi